See related categories

 - Whole grains

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of zinc and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind zinc and has acknowledged the following claims:

 - Contributes to normal acid-base metabolism